shakebugs/shake-docs/docs/android/users/advanced-usage.md

 :::

-## Device as a user
+## Anonymous user → `Shake.registerUser`

-Similar to the anonymous flow, this approach also registers the device with an identifier when the user is in the _guest_ mode.

-Back to the _Reddit_ example.
-While the user is in that guest mode, you call `Shake.registerUser` with the `deviceIdentifier`.

-Once the user decides to _sign up_, you decide not to perform a transition but call `Shake.registerUser` with the new user identifier and treat the newly signed-up user as a separate entity.
+Let's suppose an anonymous guest user decides to sign up one day, but you want to treat the newly signed-up user as a **new** User entity instead:
+* You want a fresh new User.
+* This user won't see tickets they reported before they signed up, while being an anonymous user.

+You would call the `Shake.registerUser` method with the new user identifier.

+### Switch back to the anonymous user

-If this user decides to delete their account or _log out_ , instead of calling `Shake.unregisterUser` you will do a switch back to the device identifier by calling `Shake.registerUser` with the `deviceIdentifier` again.
+When an identified user decides to delete their account or log out, you might want to switch back to the anonymous User.

+To achieve that, instead of calling `Shake.unregisterUser` you would do a switch back to the device identifier by calling `Shake.registerUser(UUID)` again.

+This User will again see the tickets they had reported before they signed up.